ales27pm/monGARS_expo/README.md

 - 🤖 **Easiest**: Use GitHub Actions workflows (handles everything automatically)

 ### Current Setup (Vibecode)

-1. Open Vibecode app
+**Status**: App UI is complete and running, but native dependencies need to be committed.

-2. View app automatically (already running on port 8081)
+1. ✅ App running on port 8081
-3. App displays with all UI components
+2. ✅ UI and architecture complete
+3. ⚠️ iOS Pods folder missing from repository (see [IOS_SETUP_STATUS.md](./IOS_SETUP_STATUS.md))
-4. Models not yet downloaded (requires GitHub Actions or manual download)
+4. ⚠️ Models not yet downloaded (requires native modules)

+**Next Steps**:
+1. Run "iOS — Generate Native Files & Commit" workflow with `direct_push` mode
+2. This commits the `ios/Pods/` folder to repository
+3. Then models can be downloaded and on-device ML will work

+See [IOS_SETUP_STATUS.md](./IOS_SETUP_STATUS.md) for detailed instructions.

 ### Required API Keys